nikhilbadyal/docker-py-revanced/README.md

     YOUTUBE_PATCHES_JSON_DL=https://github.com/inotia00/revanced-patches
     YOUTUBE_INTEGRATIONS_DL=https://github.com/inotia00/revanced-integrations
    ```
-   With the config tool will try to patch youtube with resources from inotia00 while other global resource will used
+   With the config tool will try to patch YouTube with resources from inotia00 while other global resource will used
-   for patching other apps.
+   for patching other apps.<br>
+   If you have want to provide resource locally in the apks folder.
+You can specify that by mentioning filename
+   prefixed with `local://`.
    *Note* - The link provided must be DLs.
 Unless they are from GitHub.
 8. <a id="global-keystore-file-name"></a>If you don't want to use default keystore.
 You can provide your own by
    placing it inside `apks` folder.
 And adding the name of `keystore-file` in `.env` file or in `ENVS` in `GitHub